bwagner77/docs-test/function/testing.md

 using Visual Studio Enterprise, C#, and [xUnit](https://xunit.net/docs/getting-started/netcore/cmdline).

-## Characteristics of a good unit test (FIRST)

-- **F**ast: Tests should take very little time to run.
-- **I**solated: Tests should never depend on other test cases.
-Should be able to run any test, at any time, in any order.
-- **R**epeatable: Tests should produce the same results every run.
-- **S**elf-checking: Tests should be able to automatically detect if it passed or failed without manual interpretation.
-- **T**imely: Tests should not take a disproportionately long time to write when compared to the code being tested.

 ## Set up a testing project

 ### 1. Add a xUnit Test Project